futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 > QPS = number of current / time per task

 **Our pod setup for our Alcor services in K8s during tests:**

+For each API test, unless specified, we are running with 6 pod each for Alcor DBs in the K8s environment, as for the Alcor services in the K8s we are starting with 5 pod each; run 6 tests on that config, then increase the number of Alcor services pod by 5, then run the tests again.

 |                          | 5 pod | 10 pod | 15 pod | 20 pod | 25 pod |
 | ------------------------ | ----- | ------ | ------ | ------ | ------ |